StarpTech/k8s-gitops/README.md

 - `helm dependency list` - List the dependencies for the given chart
 - `helm dependency update` - Update charts/ based on the contents of Chart.yaml

 Helm allows you to manage a project composed of multiple microservices with a top-level [`umbrella-chart`](https://helm.sh/docs/howto/charts_tips_and_tricks/#complex-charts-with-many-dependencies).
-You can define [global](https://helm.sh/docs/chart_template_guide/subcharts_and_globals/#global-chart-values) chart values which are accessible in all sub-charts.
+You can define [global](https://helm.sh/docs/chart_template_guide/subcharts_and_globals/#global-chart-values) chart values that are accessible in all sub-charts.

 ### Chart distribution

 #### Chart Repository

-In big teams sharing charts can be an exhauasting tasks.
-In that situation you should think about a solution to host your own Chart Repository.
+In big teams sharing charts can be exhausting tasks.
+In that situation, you should think about a solution to host your own Chart Repository.
 You can use [`chartmuseum`](https://github.com/helm/chartmuseum).

 #### S3

-The simpler approach is to host your charts on S3 and use the helm plugin [`S3`](https://github.com/hypnoglow/helm-s3) to make them managable with the helm cli.
+The simpler approach is to host your charts on S3 and use the helm plugin [`S3`](https://github.com/hypnoglow/helm-s3) to make them manageable with the helm cli.

 #### kpt

 There is another very interesting approach to share charts or configurations in general.
 Google has developed a tool called [`kpt`](https://googlecontainertools.github.io/kpt/).
-One of the features is to sync arbitrary files / subdirectories from a git repository.
+One of the features is to sync arbitrary files/subdirectories from a git repository.
 You can even merge upstream updates.
-This make it very easy to share files across teams without working in multiple repositories at the same time.
+This makes it very easy to share files across teams without working in multiple repositories at the same time.
 The solution would be to fetch a list of chart repositories and store them to `umbrella/charts/` and call `helm build`.
 Your `Chart.yaml` dependencies must be prefixed with `file://`.

 ```sh
 # fetch team B order-service subdirectory